Techniques

 Inside Block

-In karate, the inside block, known as Uchi Uke (内受け), is a fundamental defensive technique used to deflect attacks aimed at the body.
-This block involves bringing the forearm across the body from the outside to the inside, effectively intercepting and redirecting incoming strikes.
+The Inside Block, known in Japanese as Uchi Uke (内受け), is a fundamental defensive technique used to deflect attacks aimed at the body.
+“Uchi” (内) means “inside” and “Uke” (受け) means “receive” or block.
+It involves bringing the forearm across the body from the outside to …

 Jab